Brookies are a fun combination of two classic treats in one. It’s a dessert bar made with a chocolate chip cookie layer

 - Preheat the oven to 350F.
 Prepare a 9x13 metal pan by greasing the bottom and sides with butter.
 Line the bottom with parchment paper large enough for it to overhang on two of the sides.
-Grease the parchment.
+Grease the parchment with. more butter.

 - For the brownie batter: Heat the butter in a large saucepan over low flame.
 Once the butter has melted, add the sugar, increase the heat to medium and stir until the mixture is smooth and shiny.
 This should take 1-2 minutes.

-- Transfer the butter into a large mixing bowl.
-Beat in the eggs, cocoa powder, salt, baking powder, espresso powder and vanilla until well combined.
+- Transfer the butter mixture into a large mixing bowl.
+Using a hand mixer, beat in the eggs, cocoa powder, salt, baking powder, espresso powder and vanilla until well combined.

 - Add the flour and mix in the chocolate chips.
-Stir with a spatula until incorporated.
+Stir with a rubber spatula until incorporated.

 - Transfer the batter to the baking pan.
 Spread it out and set aside.

 - For the cookie batter: Rinse out the mixing bowl (or use a clean one) and add the butter, sugar, brown sugar, and mix until light and fluffy.
 This should take 1-2 minutes.

 - Add the egg, vanilla, baking powder, baking soda and salt and mix until just incorporated.

 - Add the flour and chocolate chips and stir well to combine.

-- Drop the cookie batter over the brownie batter in tablespoon sizes spread out across the pan.
+- Drop chunks of cookie dough over the brownie batter in tablespoon sizes spread out across the pan.
 Gently spread the batter with an offset spatula.

 - Bake for 25-28 minutes or until a toothpick inserted in the center comes out clean.
 Let the pan cool completely.
 Gently use a plastic knife around the edge of the pan to release brownie that may be stuck to the sides with no parchment.